 When Seat Belts Are Required—and When They’re Not

 Generally, all drivers and passengers are required to wear seat belts.
-Drivers are required to make sure passengers who are under the age of 16 or who are ill or infirm are buckled up.
+Drivers are required to make sure passengers who are under the age of 16 are buckled up.

 - They have a written statement from a doctor that they can’t wear safety belts for medical reasons.